 Try to change the focus

-Even the toughest of people will be worn down by relentlessly pounding for outcomes and objectives.
+Even the toughest of people will worn down by relentlessly pounding on outcomes and objectives.
 Instead, assist your team in developing a set of daily and weekly goals that will lead to the achievement of a broader set of objectives.